 Each indicator of school performance is assigned points and weight according to state policy (Utah Code 53E-5-2).
-These points are summed to determine an overall score and overall rating.
-This rating is intended to represent performance across the spectrum of accountability measures, summarizing school performance.
+These points are summed to determine an overall score.
+This total score is intended to represent performance across the spectrum of accountability measures, summarizing school performance.
 Each indicator used in Utah's accountability system and method for calculating each indicator is described in this section.